 - Placing large boats on jack stands

-Another factor to consider is how your storage fees are taxed.
+Another monetary factor to consider is how your storage fees are taxed.
 In some states, trailer storage is taxed at a higher rate.
-Make sure that you ask the storage consultant how much the taxes are and if those are included with the estimate.
+Make sure that you ask the storage consultant how much the taxes are and if those are included in the estimate.

-Find boat storage near you to determine how much a boat storage unit will cost you.
+Find boat storage near you to determine how much a unit will cost you.